 However, if the state of being obsessed in love is getting out of control and taking a serious toll on your mental health, you may need more than just the support of your loved ones.
 In situations like these, going into therapy to get to the root of this unhealthy pattern and gain control over it is strongly recommended.
 If, at any point, you need professional help, skilled and experienced counselors on Bonobology’s panel of experts are here for you.

 Self-affirmative mantras can help you focus on yourself and make yourself a priority over anyone else.
 Let your anger flow, but to stop feeding your obsession, use mantras like:

 - I am enough and sufficient for myself

-“An obsession is like a child wanting a toy.
-You know it’s a toxic relationship, not good for you, but you still stubbornly want it.
-This borders on narcissism.
-You need therapy, and to be able to help yourself.
-Obsession and compulsion go together.
-Don’t engage, but let them fade away.
+“An obsession is like a child wanting to play with something sharp.
+You know it’s not good for you, but you still stubbornly want it.
+It has all the markings of a toxic relationship.
+You need therapy to be able to help yourself.
+Obsession and compulsion go together, so don’t engage with them, and let them fade away.
 It won’t happen overnight so be patient.
-Above all, don’t allow yourself to be abused or devalued before you can disengage,” Dr. Panyam concludes.
+Above all, don’t allow yourself to be abused or devalued before you can disengage,” Kavita concludes.

 - A person with Obsessive Love Disorder can’t help themselves incessantly thinking about the object of their affection

 - A sense of control and possession comes along with this obsession which makes it different from a healthy loving relationship